bitovi/academy/src/react/1-setting-up-your-environment.md

 @highlight 2

 The final command will build the site and create a `build` folder.
 Check out the generated files.
-Notice how they're nicely [minified](<https://en.wikipedia.org/wiki/Minification_(programming)>) and [bundled](https://www.simplethread.com/javascript-modules-and-code-bundling-explained/)!
+Notice how they’re nicely [minified](<https://en.wikipedia.org/wiki/Minification_(programming)>) and [bundled](https://www.simplethread.com/javascript-modules-and-code-bundling-explained/)!

 More information on the `build` folder and on deployment in general can be found in the [Create React App documentation](https://create-react-app.dev/docs/deployment/).